 - Freaky Friday (Jodie Foster, 1976)

-I seriously doubt we’ll get through this list, but it’s a good start right?
-And a thanks to The Mad Mommy, Gym Craft Laundry, Oh Honestly, and Minutes of Motherhood for your help thinking of these throwback films!
+I seriously doubt we’ll get through this list, but it’s a good start, right?
+And thanks to The Mad Mommy, Gym Craft Laundry, Oh Honestly, and Minutes of Motherhood for your help thinking of these throwback films!

 Also check out my page on activities for kids!